harleynelson/cnc_wonky_slab_cutter/README.md

 - The web version has limited functionality due to browser restrictions
 - Large images (>10MB) may cause performance issues on older devices
 - Camera calibration is currently simplified and may need manual adjustment
-- Edge detection can struggle with low-contrast materials
+- Edge detection can struggle with low-contrast materials (especially wood on mdf spillboard, which is basically every cnc ever)

 ## To-Do